ElixirSeattle/tanx/README.md

     kubectl set image deployment/tanx tanx=gcr.io/${PROJECT_ID}/tanx:v2

 This performs a "rolling" update for zero downtime deploys.

+If you do not provide a `_BUILD_ID`, then the tag will default to `latest`.
+For example, in the initial application build we did previously, we did not provide a `_BUILD_ID`, so that image was tagged as `gcr.io/${PROJECT_ID}/tanx:latest`.

+Remember that if dependencies have been updated, you need to perform a base build first, to prebuild the dependencies and update your base images.
+Do not pass a `_BUILD_ID` to the base build.
+Just perform the base build as described earlier, then perform an application build setting `_BUILD_ID`.

 ### Cleanup and tearing down a deployment